 "We know that we cannot achieve health justice, economic justice, racial justice, or educational justice without environmental justice.
 That is why President Biden and I are committed to addressing environmental injustice," - Vice President Kamala Harris

 Federal government approach to environmental justice

 The Department of Labor recognizes the historic impact climate and environmental burdens have placed on workers.
-DOL is committed to advancing environmental justice through equitable investments in workforce development and training.
+DOL is committed to advancing environmental justice through equitable investments.

 We want to hear from you.
 Please contact us with questions and feedback at EnvironmentalJustice@dol.gov.